aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/databases/how-to-save-retrieve-barcodes-to-and-from-database-in-net/_index.md

 To save yourself from writing more lines of source code and creating a large number of columns in a database table, there is another approach and it is to store the barcode image itself to the database.
 A barcode can be simple with just two properties or complex with more number of properties.

 ### **Saving Barcode Image to Database**
-Using this approach, any barcode image can be stored in a database ranging from simplest to most complex one.
+Using this approach, any barcode image can be stored in a database ranging from the simplest to the most complex one.
 For saving an image to the database, we need to create a Varbinary datatype column in our database table.
 To store a barcode image in the database, the image shall be saved to a MemoryStream and then will be converted to image bytes.
 The image bytes will be stored in the database column of the Varbinary type as demonstrated in the code example given below.
 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-TechnicalArticles-BarcodeWithDatabase-StoreImageInDB.cs" >}}

 ### **Retrieving Barcode Image from Database**